finalcircuitgame-crypto/MasterVoice-New/Architecture.md

 alter table public.group_members enable row level security;

 -- 1. View groups (Select)
--- CRITICAL: Must allow creator to see group immediately after creation (before member row is added) create policy "View groups if member or creator" on public.groups for select using (
+create policy "View groups if member or creator" on public.groups for select using (
     created_by = auth.uid() OR